willgorman/teash/README.md

 # teash

-Put some bubbletea in your tsh.
-Teash is a TUI built with the [bubbletea](https://github.com/charmbracelet/bubbletea) framework that can interactively browse for and connect to a [Teleport](https://goteleport.com/) server.
+`teash` is a TUI built with the [bubbletea](https://github.com/charmbracelet/bubbletea) framework that can interactively browse for and connect to a [Teleport](https://goteleport.com/) server.
+Pronounced "tee-ess-aitch", not to be confused with `tsh` (pronounced "tee-ess-aitch")

 ![gif example of teash selecting and connecting to a server](example.gif)